Owners Information for the Clark CrankFire GBM-43

 Loading and firing

 Remember - the use of live ammo in these guns is at the sole risk and responsibility of the operator.
+When rapid firing with the CrankFire system, the use of a thick leather glove on the left hand is mandatory.

 Insert the desired number of rounds into a Goryunov metal link belt.
 The proper cartridge is the Communist block 7.62X54R round.
 Multiple 25 round belt sections may be linked together using a cartridge to connect the two belts.
 Make sure the rounds are fully seated in the belt to where the shoulder of the cartridge mates up with the taper in the link.
 A deep walled socket for support and plastic hammer can be used to seat the rounds.
 Use the hammer carefully and avoid striking right on the primer.
 The results of doing this wrong are obvious.